jpreecedev/developerhandbook/src/pages/10-things-every-software-developer-should-do-in-2014/index.md

 ---
 layout: post
 title: 10 things every software developer should do in 2014
+description: It is important in the world of software development that every developer re-train and update their skills regularly.
+Here's what to learn in 2014.
 date: 2014-01-18
 categories: ["Career"]
 tags: ["Career","personal","software development"]